 For most dads, feeling their baby kicking for the first time is a major milestone.
 It may be a few months yet before they can start roughhousing with the kid.
-But feeling a baby move in the womb is a first encounter of sorts — an emotional experience for new fathers eager to meet their child.
-And from their growing bones to their tiny hiccups in the womb, there are scientific reasons why babies move, kick, and flutter in utero.
+But feeling a baby move in the womb is a first encounter of sorts — an emotional experience for fathers-to-be who are eager to meet their child.
+From their growing bones to their tiny hiccups in the womb, there are scientific reasons why babies move, kick, and flutter in utero.
 So when does a baby start kicking?
 And what does it mean?
 Researchers reveal the answer — and also offer up some tips on how to instigate more baby kicking in the womb.
 Bring it on, kid.

 Fetuses don’t just shift because it’s cramped in there — every sharp kick helps shape your baby’s growing bones.
 A recent study in the Journal of the Royal Society Interface found that the force of fetal kicks markedly increases between 20 and 30 weeks gestation, and then declines by 35 weeks.
 This suggests that a baby’s kicks are the most vigorous during those middle stages of fetal development, just when bones and joints are beginning to take shape.
 It makes sense.
 Animal studies have shown that stationary fetuses emerge with bone and joint problems; conversely, weight-bearing exercises like brisk walking have been shown to strengthen bones.

 Regardless, these studies broadly suggest that, when your baby kicks, it’s probably not just a friendly salutation from the inside — it’s an important part of fetal development.

 Starting at the beginning of the third trimester, physicians generally recommend that parents begin monitoring fetal movements.
 If at any point a mother suspects the baby is moving less than usual (even after 36 weeks), she should call her doctor immediately.
 Babies don’t move all the time but, as a rule of thumb, shoot for 10 movements per hour in the third trimester.
 And keep a careful eye on whatever is normal for your baby.
 If a child is always bouncing against mom’s belly in the morning, even one morning without fetal movement is cause for concern.

-How to Get More Kicks
+How to Make More Baby Kicking Happen

 There are a handful of age-old tricks that ultrasound techs use to get sleepy babies moving in utero.
 Drinking juice or another sugary beverage is a time-honored way to give your kid a minor sugar rush and, similarly, raising your adrenaline by watching a scary movie can put your fetus on high-alert.
-In the third trimester, when the baby’s eyes and ears are more or less done cooking, shining a light on mom’s belly or playing music may help your baby perk up and kick.
+In the third trimester, when the baby’s eyes and ears are more or less done developing, shining a light on mom’s belly or playing music may help your baby perk up and kick.